xiCO2k/react-native-signature-panel/README.md

 ## Dependencies

 You will need to install the `'react-native-svg'` and `'react-native-view-shot'`.
-If you are working with Expo, you will should use the `'expo install'` method.
+If you are working with Expo, you should use the `'expo install'` method.
 If vanilla RN, then follow the usual instructions to add and link these libs.

 ## Usage